TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/rate-limiting.md

 ### Redis Rate Limiter (RRL)

-The Redis Rate Limiter implements a sliding log:
+The Redis Rate Limiter (RRL) implements a sliding window log algorithm:

 - Using Redis lets any gateway respect a cluster-wide rate limit
 - Each request gets written into a sliding log in Redis, including blocked requests